 It’s going to be hot in Bali so make sure you pack tops that are made from lightweight or breathable fabric.
 Matt prefers to wear sweat-wicking t-shirts as they keep him dry and cool, especially if we’re out doing activities.
 I like to wear t-shirts or singlet/vest tops.
 You might like to pack things that are strappy, loose-fitting and breathable, the type of clothes that allow you to catch a cool breeze and don’t weigh you down.
 Bear in mind, if you’re planning on visiting temples, you may need an outfit that covers your shoulders and knees.

 Again, you want to opt for a material that is either quick dry or extremely lightweight and breathable.
-This is not the time to pack jeans or other thick material.
-Matt spends most of his time in boardshorts and I tend to wear shorts or skirts that are nice and light.
+This is not the time to pack jeans or other thick materials.
+Matt spends most of his time in board shorts and I tend to wear shorts or skirts that are nice and light.
 You want to stay away from material that will trap your sweat or not allow you to breathe – things like rayon or polyester aren’t a good idea.
 Bear in mind, if you’re planning on visiting temples, you may need an outfit that covers your shoulders and knees.

 Some light summer dresses are perfect for Bali, anything that allows your skin to breath but doesn’t cling to you too tightly.
 A cotton dress with spaghetti straps would be ideal or some boho-style flowy dresses would be amazing too.